 If you’ve considered a minimalist lifestyle, you’ll definitely want to check out my FREE Resource Library!

 There are resources to help you declutter your home and mind, as well as live more simply.

 Final thoughts about my minimalism regret

 If you are struggling to take the next step in your minimalist lifestyle, I want you to know you’re not alone.
 If you have minimalism regret in any fashion, know that you’re not alone.
 This is a journey – not a destination.

-I was completely lost in the beginning, so I turned to minimalists that inspired me for guidance.
-Samantha Lindsey, Melissa Alexandria, Rachel Aust, Karin @ Truncation, and Jennifer @ Simply + Fiercely were a few who helped me directly and indirectly.
+I was completely lost in the beginning, so I turned to minimalists who inspired me for guidance.
+Melissa Alexandria, Rachel Aust, Karin Emily, and Jennifer @ Simply + Fiercely were a few who helped me directly and indirectly.

 I encourage you to find one or a few minimalists who inspire you!
 [Of course, I would love it if one of them was me 😉 ] Just reach out and ask for help!

 We are in this together, and no, you do NOT have to do it all at once!
 Baby steps are the steps that change our lives!
 Thinking we have to do everything all at once leads to more ‘minimalism regret’ posts than the world needs.